tusharjain01/DynamicProgramming/DynamicProgamming/README.md

     - `beststockbuysellinfiinitetime.java`(infinite time transcation)♾️
     - `buyandsellstockwithtransaction.java`(infinite transaction with starting balance as $0).
     - `buyandsellstockwithcooldown.java`(after every sell we have to take cooldown).
+    - `buyandsellstocktwotranscationallowed.java`(we are allowed to make two transaction).

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.